-- It can depend on the dance surface, for instance dancing on grass or concrete presents its own challenging as there is high friction.
-Relaxing the constraint of dancing in a slot allows us to dance pretty much anywhere.
+- It can depend on the dance surface, for example dancing on grass or concrete presents is challenging because of the higher friction between the surface and shoes.
+Relaxing the constraint of dancing in a slot allows for better and safer connection.

 - Similarly it can depend on your shoes.
-For example trainers or shoes with a rubber sole have greater friction with the surface and so again it's better for your joints if you go with the flow rather than force a particular orientation.
+Trainers or shoes with a rubber sole have greater friction with the surface and so it's better for your joints if you go with the flow rather than force a particular orientation.

 - It can depend on your partner, an inexperienced partner may find it challenging to keep in a slot all the time, far better to dance in time than dance in a particular orientation.

 - It can depend on the music.
-We can dance to a wider range of music and therefore the overall movement (linear v. circular) can change according to what is currently playing.
+We can dance to a wide range of music and therefore the overall movement (linear v. circular) can change according to what is currently playing.